 Mortgage Loan Interest Rate Change Dates.
-During the fixed-rate period, the mortgage loan will bear interest at a fixed-rate.
-The interest rate on each mortgage loan is subject to change on the first day of the adjustable-rate period and on the first day of the sixth calendar month thereafter (each, a "rate change date").
+During the period before the first interest rate change, the initial interest rate on a mortgage loan may not bear a direct relation to the index value at the time of origination.
+The interest rate on each mortgage loan is subject to change at the end of the initial period and on the first day of the first or third calendar month thereafter (each, a "rate change date").
 Rate change date information is disclosed on Annex A.

 Calculation of Mortgage Loan Interest Rate.
-We will adjust the interest rate on each mortgage loan on each rate change date during the adjustable-rate period, subject to the interest rate limits described in "-Mortgage Loan Interest Rate Limits," to equal
+We will adjust the interest rate on each mortgage loan on each rate change date, subject to the interest rate limits described in "-Mortgage Loan Interest Rate Limits," to equal: